 Recommended for: age 16+, for everyday training activities.

-Upon first sight, you’ll notice a very generous package: an exercise DVD with a 3-month online subscription to a video service, a carry bag, weights, a stability bar, and exercise bands.
+Upon first sight, you’ll notice a very generous package: an exercise DVD with a 3-month online subscription to a video service containing amazing jumping sessions covering beginner to advanced lessons, a carry bag, weights, a stability bar, and exercise bands.
 It’s a fantastic deal considering the modest price.
 It is also foldable.
 That alone makes this rebounder a very enticing buy: Could this be a be-all-end-all when it comes to rebounding exercises, not requiring a single cent more to spend?
 Well, and we’re pleased to say that it really might.

 The design is very classic without bold design choices.
 There’s an air of Britishness to it (the trampoline is originally British).
 It won’t take your breath away, but it looks very pleasant and sturdily build.
 There are silver accents around the black mat and safety skit, courtesy of the metal frame parts.

 The steel tubing is surprisingly capable, with a generous 300 lbs weight limit (135 kilos).
 That’s more than enough for most use cases.
 In any case, it never feels unsafe to use.
 It is extremely stable, aided with black rubber pads on each of its six legs.
 The rubber stoppers on the bottoms of the legs work wonders for reducing vibrations and noise.
 It shouldn’t rust, but then again it shouldn’t be left out in the rain either.
 No guarantees there.

 The handle bar is set 36 inches above the mat, and unfortunately, it’s non-adjustable.
 Something obviously had to give, and the handle bar is where they did it.
 This height is comfortable for people under 6ft 5in, so unless you’re very tall, the bar will be fine to use.
 The trampoline itself is set 10 inches from the floor.

 Bear in mind the manufacturer doesn’t recommend this model for children.